warrenagin/Ch13Learner/README.md

 	finalRFModel.sav

 The random forests model pickled.
 See sample code in the testing script for help in unpickling.
+This file is too large for github and can be downloaded from https://drive.google.com/file/d/0B_NmKNNlKHjSRnI2TGJCQnQyNGs/view?usp=sharing